Theory

 \[ \begin{aligned} f(x) & = \frac{1}{\pi \sqrt{1 - x^2}} \left[ \mu_0 + 2 \sum\limits_{n=1}^{\infty} \mu_n T_n(x)\right]\\ \mu_n & = \int_{-1}^1 dx f(x) T_n(x), \end{aligned} \] which, as we will see later, allows for an efficient recursive calculation of the moments.

-For what concerns our interest, the quantities we aim to represent in the basis of Chebyshev polynomials are functions of the Hamiltonian \(\hat{H}\) rather than a simple independent variable.
-Before expressing these functions as a Chebyshev expansion, it is important that the spectrum of the Hamiltonian lies within the interval \([-1, 1]\), since the Chebyshev expansion is only defined within this interval.
+For our purposes, the quantities we aim to represent using the Chebyshev polynomials basis are functions of the Hamiltonian \(\hat{H}\) rather than of a simple independent variable.
+Before expressing these functions as a Chebyshev expansion, it is important to ensure that the spectrum of the Hamiltonian lies within the interval \([-1, 1]\), as the expansion is only defined there.
 If needed, the Hamiltonian should be rescaled by

 \[ \tilde{H} = \frac{(H - E_C)}{E_W},\]